3 PEOPLE x 3 TOPICS = 1,000 IDEAS

 All Treehouse Talks are free for anyone who would like to come.

-The next Treehouse Talks are fast approaching!
-Join us from 6:30-8:00 on Friday, May 3 at the Toronto Reference Library (789 Yonge Street, just North of Bloor.)
+December's Treehouse Talks will take place on Friday, December 13 at the Toronto Reference Library (789 Yonge Street, just North of Bloor.)

 Questions?
 Email Nicolas Rouleau at firstname.lastname@example.org.